Ki Design Decisions

 run_query(queryset)

-statement would return the value of run_query
+This return statement would return the value of run_query, or cause a

-had no return value.
+compiler error if run_query had no return value.
 Requiring parentheses

 solves this problem.

-We're currently debating leaving return
+We're currently debating leaving return for returning nothing, and only

 requiring parentheses when returning values.
 The inconsistency is irksome,

-but probably less irksome than return()
+but probably less irksome than return() vs. return.

 Parenthesized Block Clauses